katcipis/sophia/notes/cockroachdb.md

 ## Architectural Layers

 CockroachDB has well defined architectural layers, where the top layer only interacts with the layer immediately bellow it.
-The layers are:
+The layers are (from top to bottom):

 - SQL API
 - Transaction